Hello, World

 This website was built using bookdown with R markdown, the R language, JavaScript, knitr, LaTeX, Pandoc, GitHub, Posit and TLC.
 The source code is available and the documentation in Authoring Books and Technical Documents with R Markdown.
 These pages are also available in one single pdf file and and an ebook.
 Thanks to Yihui Xie and his collaborators for the handy tools and excellent documentation. 🙏

-Outside of work I sing a bassy-baritone in a local community show choir, look after bees and enjoy learning the greek language and culture, preferably on a beach or taverna in Greece. Άντε γειά! 🏖️🇬🇷
+Outside of work I sing a bassy-baritone in a local community show choir, look after bees and enjoy learning greek language and culture, preferably in a Taverna or on a beach in Greece. Άντε γειά! 🏖️🇬🇷